Montevallo adopts new comprehensive plan - Shelby County Reporter

 - Montevallo Today – information about demographics, racial composition, household family characteristics, median household income, housing value, housing unit occupancy and existing development footprint.

-- Catalytic Project Ideas – information about the vision map highlighting 10 ideas, recommended ideas in the downtown/urban core, higher density development myths and facts, recommended ideas in the Highway 25 corridor and access management.
+- Catalytic Project Ideas – information about the vision map highlighting 10 ideas, recommended ideas in the downtown/urban core, higher density development myths and facts, recommended ideas in the Alabama 25 corridor and access management.

 - Future Land Use – information about different land use categories (rural residential, suburban residential, mixed neighborhood, urban core, general commercial, industrial, university, office and institutional, and parks and open space) and the relationship of the future land use map to the zoning map.